-- 2. After approving a sanction request, Boxing Ontario will: - a) Through its Regional Supervisor, designate a sufficient number of officials to serve as referees and judges for the Event, and appoint from among these officials a Regional Supervisor for the Event. - b) Endeavour to provide general liability insurance for the Event that names as Insured the Club and any Additional Insured that the Club is required to provide insurance for, such as the facility owner (as approved by the insurance company) This insurance relates to the activity of boxing and does not extend to other unassociated activities such as sale service or consumption of alcohol.
+2. After approving a sanction request, Boxing Ontario will:

+b) Endeavour to provide general liability insurance for the Event that names as Insured the Club and any Additional Insured that the Club is required to provide insurance for, such as the facility owner (as approved by the insurance company) This insurance relates to the activity of boxing and does not extend to other unassociated activities such as sale service or consumption of alcohol.
 If additional insurance is required, the Club must contact Boxing Ontario's Executive Director.